Nadeem Raza

-General Nadeem Raza NI(M), HI(M) (Urdu: ندیم رضا) is a retired four-star army general of the Pakistan Army who got commissioned in 10 Sind Regiment in September 1985.
-He served 17th Chairman Joint Chiefs of Staff Committee.
-Raza was previously the Corps Commander of the X Corps (Pakistan) and CGS and General Officer Commanding 9th infantry division, Wana and Commandant of the Pakistan Military Academy.
+Nadeem Raza NI(M), HI(M) (Urdu: ندیم رضا) is a retired four-star army general of the Pakistan Army who got commissioned in 10 Sind Regiment in September 1985.
+He served as the 17th Chairman Joint Chiefs of Staff Committee.
+Raza was previously the Corps Commander of the X Corps (Pakistan) and CGS (Chief of General Staff) and GOC (General Officer Commanding) 9th Infantry Division, Wana and Commandant of the Pakistan Military Academy, Kakul, Abbottabad.

 Personal life and education

-Raza was born on 23 June 1965 in Wah Cantonment.
-His father worked at the Pakistan Ordnance Factory Wah Cantonment and his two elder brothers served in the Pakistani military, retiring as a lieutenant colonel and a squadron leader, respectively.
+Raza was born on 23 June 1965 in a Syed Family in Wah Cantonment.
+His late father Syed Mehdi Hussain migrated from Lucknow, India to Wah Cantonment and worked at the Pakistan Ordnance Factory Wah Cantonment.
+His two Elder brothers also served in the Pakistani military, retiring as a lieutenant colonel and a squadron leader, respectively.
 Raza excelled academically, and graduated in 1981 from Sir Syed High School Wah Cantonment.
 He later joined Pakistan Military Academy through 72nd PMA LC as a Gentleman Cadet.
 In 1994, he attended the Infantry Company Command Course in Germany.
 He is a graduate of Command and Staff College, Quetta and National Defence University, Islamabad.

 Raza is married to Syeda Bushra Raza, with whom he has four children: Zain, Mahad, Hania, and Sajeel.